Original: oil on canvas 39 x 44,5 cm bxh

 The Girl with the Pearl Earring by Johannes Vermeer

-The Girl with a Pearl Earring is a so-called ‘tronie’, a remarkable study of a face, character or facial expression.
-This genre became popular in the 17th century through the work of Rembrandt van Rijn.
-In those days it was not common to name the models, they stayed anonymous.
-None of the models of Vermeer is identified.
-Although evidence is lacking, Vermeer's daughter - who was then twelve or thirteen years old - is mentioned as a possible model, she has never been identified.
+Vermeer's Girl with a Pearl Earring is a so-called tronie - a study of a striking face, character or facial expression - a genre that became popular in the 17th century through the work of Rembrandt.
+Models are almost always anonymous and none of Vermeer's models have ever been identified.
+Although Vermeer's daughter - who was then twelve or thirteen years old - is mentioned as a possible model, she has never been identified.
 Girl with a Pearl Earring mentioned, but there is no evidence.

-This masterpiece by Johannes Vermeer can be seen in the Mauritshuis in The Hague.
+This masterpiece by Johannes Vermeer can be admired in the Mauritshuis in The Hague.

 Would you like to have this beautiful masterpiece on your wall?
 Choose your favourite artwork in your desired size.
 Also take a look at the other paintings from John!